stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### TIM

 I don't know how the physics of it works.
-You know, there's, there's no air resistance.
+You know, there's no air resistance.

 #### BEN

-I mean, we're, we're flying a giant tree, so...
+I mean, we're--we're flying a giant tree, so...

 #### LYDIA

 Yeah.

-##### [Helen laughs]
+__[Helen giggles]__

 #### BEN